 Food Production Unit 6: Sandwiches

-A sandwich can be defined as a type of food placed between the slices of bread.
-In the case of sandwich the breads work as a wrapper to some of food too.
+A sandwich can be defined as a type of food placed between slices of bread.
+In the case of a sandwich, the bread works as a wrapper to some of the food too.
 Many variations of sandwiches are available worldwide.

-We have covered the complete guide on CBSE Food Production Class 10 syllabus 2019.
-Feel free to ask any question related to CBSE Food Production Class 10 syllabus in the comment section below.
+Here, in this article on Food Production Class 10 Syllabus.
+We have covered the complete guide on CBSE Food Production Class 10 Syllabus 2020.
+Feel free to ask any question related to CBSE Food Production Class 10 Syllabus in the comment section below.